brianhouse/art_and_code/units/3_indeterminacy/lecture.md

 circle(random(500), random(400), 100) # x position, y position, diameter
 ```

-This looks a little weird with all the parentheses and commas (be careful to keep track of them all!), but all we've done is _substitute_ the static numbers that we were using with the `random` function and its parameters:
+This looks a little weird with all the parentheses and commas (be careful to keep track of them all!), but all we've done is _substitute_ the static numbers that we were using with the `random` function and its arguments:
 - `250` is replaced with `random(500)` which chooses a number between 0 and 500
 - `200` is replaced with `random(400)` which chooses a number between 0 and 400